 Measure the distance from the wall to the center of the soil pipe.
 This will in turn be the measurement from the wall to the Centre of your toilet flange.
 Have you got 10 inches, 12 inches or 14 inches?
-If yes then you have a standard measurement and you are now eligible to start the installation process.
+If yes, then you have a standard measurement and you are now eligible to start the installation process.

 - PVC Cement (Medium Clear PVC Cement)

-Step 1: cutting toilet Flanges
+Step 1: Cutting Toilet Flanges

 Firstly, you need a hacksaw to cut the toilet flanges soil pipe to make it level with the concrete floor.
 I always find a reciprocating saw the most comfortable and most efficient to use in this situation.

 Clean the soil pipe and ensure it is free from sand and dust particles.
-You can use a piece of cloth to clean
+You can use a piece of cloth to clean the pipe.

-Step 2: Testing If the Toilet Flange Can Rotate Freely
+Step 2: Testing If The Toilet Flange Can Rotate Freely

 Gently place the closet of the toilet flange on the adjacent drain pipe.
 There are different types of closet flanges but below is one I can term as the best.
 The flange has features like a built-in cap that can be knocked in by a hammer.